biovcnet/bvcn-binder-checkm/README.md

-# Binder for BVCN Comparative Genomics lesson
+## Binder for BVCN bin evaluation lesson

 Initially forked from [here](https://github.com/binder-examples/conda).
 Thank you to the awesome [binder](https://mybinder.org/) team!